-Courses at Augsburg are available evenings and weekends.
-Generally, Nursing classes meet on alternate weekday evenings for four-hour time blocks.
-Online activities will occur between face-to-face class time.
-Clinical practicum requirements usually occur on weekdays.
+Courses at Augsburg are available weekday evenings.
+Generally, nursing classes meet on alternate weekday evenings for four-hour time blocks.
+Online instruction and activities occur between face-to-face class times.
+Clinical practicum requirements usually occur on weekdays for selected courses.
 Optional immersion courses and practicums at home and abroad are scheduled throughout the year.
 Check with the Department of Nursing for details.

-It is recommended that most liberal arts courses be taken before starting the Nursing major.
+It is recommended to work with an academic advisor to develop a plan of study when to take the liberal arts courses.
 Nursing majors can complete courses toward the bachelor’s degree at the Minneapolis and at the Rochester campuses.

 Transfer of Upper Division Nursing Courses

-NUR 532 – Transcultural Healing and Self Care
+- NUR 532 – Transcultural Healing and Self Care (3 semester credits)

-NUR 541 – The Politics of Health Care
+- NUR 541 – The Politics of Health Care (3 semester credits)

 (see current class schedule for practicum offerings)